-While reporting damages in DIRT continues to be voluntary, the data is critical for the CCGA to determine root causes and develop mitigating measures to reduce and eliminate them.
+While reporting damages in DIRT remains voluntary, the data collected is invaluable for the CCGA.
+It enables us to identify root causes and develop mitigating measures to reduce and eliminate these issues.

 Douglas Lapp, P.Eng.